pyinvoke/invoke/docs/index.rst

 ---------------------------------

-Users who don't intend to actively develop, but who still want to obtain the in-development version (to help test new features, for example, or to cope with unfortunate lapses in release schedule) can still use ``pip``, but should give the ``==dev`` "version" explicitly::
+Users who don't intend to actively develop, but who still want to obtain the in-development version (to help test new features or to cope with any unfortunate lapses in release schedule) can still use ``pip``, but should give the ``==dev`` "version" explicitly::